Geneva High School (Ohio): History

-In 1957, a brand-new high school was opened and the original Geneva High School became Geneva Junior High School.
+In 1957, a brand-new high school was opened, and the original Geneva High School became Geneva Junior High School.
 The new school was named Geneva High School.

-Then, in 1970, an addition was made onto the new high school, allowing the building to serve students in grades seven through twelve.
-Because of this, Geneva Junior High School was renamed Geneva Elementary School to serve students in grades kindergarten through six, and Spencer School became an elementary school, also to serve students in grades kindergarten through six.
-The high school was renamed to Geneva Junior High School and began serving students in grades seven and eight, and the new addition was named Geneva High School and began serving students in grades nine through twelve.
+In 1970, an addition was made onto the new high school, allowing the building to serve students in grades 7-12.
+Geneva Junior High School was renamed Geneva Elementary School to serve students in grades K-6 and Spencer School became an elementary school, also to serve students in grades K-6.
+The high school was renamed to Geneva Junior High School and began serving students in grades seven and eight.